Bedford Level Corporation: Work of the corporation

 As the drainage succeeded in its general purpose, albeit with many technical difficulties, the level of the land sank as it dried out, negating the achievement.
-It then became necessary to introduce windpumps (hundreds in all) to lift the water from the fields into the drainage ditches and rivers.
-The windpumps had to be replaced over time with more efficient steam-powered and then diesel-powered pumps.
+It was then decided to introduce several hundred windpumps to lift the water from the fields into the drainage ditches and rivers.
+The windpumps were replaced with first steam-powered and later diesel-powered pumps.

 The system also depended on a number of sluices (locks) to prevent flooding at high tide or to control the flow of water within the system.
 These required constant maintenance and repair.
 Other ongoing problems concerned silting and navigation issues such as towpaths and access.

-Winding down of the corporation
+Relocation and devolution of the corporation

+In 1843 the corporation's headquarters were moved to Bedford House, Ely.
+The three original divisions became self-governing: